olivierlabayle/idg_dream/README.md

 # idg_dream
 IDG Dream challenge

+## Working environment

+You can install the conda environment by running :

+`conda env create -n idg_dream -f environment.yml`

+Then activate it :

+`conda activate idg_dream`

+Depending if you have cuda enabled or not :

+`pip install -r cpu_requirements.txt`

+or

+`pip install -r cuda_9_requirements.txt`

+if you have another cuda version, check the pytorch documentation.

 ## Additional data

 In order to use machine learning algorithms we will need additional information about the compounds